warehouse-picking-automation-challenges/picknik/README.md

  - Press key 'f' to start Kinect Fusion.
  - Press 'space' to stop building the shelf model when you got the 3D model you want.
  - Press the button 'Clean Host (Del SDFs/Poses files)' on the control panel (left side) of the application to clean the old shelf model files.
+ - Press 'Save Pose'
- - Press button 'Save Pose' and 'Save SDF' to save the latest 3D model of the shelf.
+ - Press 'Save SDF' to save the latest 3D model of the shelf.

 Now you are safe the leave the application and run the Amazon app .